stephanellis/centos6-clhv-roles/README.md

 infiniband-ringmember - assembles an IPoIB network in a ring topology using OSPF to manage routes.
 Also sets up loopback addresses for use as endpoint addresses for gluster bricks, etc..

 ### extras directory
-includes scripts and snippets for setting up my lab directory, specifically the gluster bricks and volumes, as well as the storage pools for the hypervisors in my lab
+includes scripts and snippets for setting up my lab environment, specifically the gluster bricks and volumes, as well as the storage pools for the hypervisors in my lab

 Notes